 - Because it is so valuable, bitcoin mining has become its own industry, including mining rig manufacturers and mining services.

 - Bitcoin mining is energy intensive, but it is also driving many mining operations towards renewable energy sources (especially hydroelectric power) because it helps keep costs lower.
-A recent analysis by Fidelity Digital Assets says that 76 percent of bitcoin mining operations use renewable energy.

 When talking about the processes that make bitcoin possible, it is important to mention bitcoin wallets.
 Wallets serve multiple functions, and for people that want to use bitcoin as a form of payment, as a store of value, or as an investment tool, wallets make interacting with the blockchain safe and easy.